-A licence is a permit granted by WPE Studio to use our exam simulation software.
-Therefore, to use our practice NPPE exams, you need to purchase a licence.
-Currently, we offer three licences:
+A license is a permit granted by WPE Studio to use our exam simulation software.
+Therefore, to use our NPPE practice exams, you need to purchase a license.
+Currently, we offer four licenses:

-To purchase a licence, click the LICENCES menu where you can choose any of the licences on offer.
+To purchase a license, click the LICENSES menu where you can choose any of the licenses on offer.

-NOTE: Our licences do not differentiate among exams at the moment.
-Once you purchase any of the licences, you can activate the one, two or three exams of your choice.
+NOTE: Our licenses do not differentiate among exams at the moment.
+Once you purchase any of the licenses, you can activate the one, two, or three exams of your choice.

-Once you purchase a licence, click twice the "MY_EXAMS" menu and activate as many of the exams as your licence is valid for.
+Once you purchase a license, click the "MY_EXAMS" menu and activate as many of the exams as your license is valid for.
 Once your exams are active, you can start using any of them.
 Just click the start button of a specific exam.

-NOTE: Despite their names, all of our exams in each series are equivalent in content, depth, and difficulty.
-Currently, you can only purchase one licence.
+NOTE: Despite their names, all of our exams are equivalent in content, depth, and difficulty.
+Currently, you can only purchase one license.
 If you need an upgrade, please contact us.

-Yes, WPE Studio offers a money-back guarantee if you fail the multiple-choice-question part of the NPPE exam.
+Yes, WPE Studio offers a money-back guarantee if you fail the multiple-choice-question NPPE exam.
 (This is due to the nature of the digital content.)
-Alternatively, it offers an option for a free renewal of your licence.
+Alternatively, it offers an option for a free renewal of your license.

-Yes, if you buy a licence for a number of practice exams, you can upgrade it to a licence for a larger number of exams if these are offered.
+Yes, if you buy a license for a number of practice exams, you can upgrade it to a license for a larger number of exams if these are offered.
 However, the process will be manual and you will need to contact the administration to do so.

-No. The system is currently set so that each user can only buy one licence.
-However, if you need more than one licence, it is probably because you need to get access to more exams.
+No. The system is currently set so that each user can only buy one license at a time.
+However, if you need more than one license, it is probably because you need to get access to more exams.
 If that is the case, the appropriate route is to contact the administration for an upgrade.

-Each of these three full-length exams contains 110 questions and follows the format of the official NPPE exam for the rest of Canada.
-These three exams together are referred to as the "Rest-of-Canada Series."
+Each of these three full-length exams contains 110 questions and follows the format of the official NPPE exam.

-All three practice NPPE exams of this series contain 110 questions, each with four answer choices but only one correct answer.
-The number of questions per area in each exam follows the distribution implied in the National Professional Practice Exam Syllabus and is as follows:
+Each of our NPPE practice exams contains 110 questions, four answer choices per question but only one correct answer.
+The number of questions per topic area in each exam follows the distribution implied by the National Professional Practice Exam Blueprint or Syllabus and is as follows:

 Just as in the official NPPE exam, the duration is set to 2.5 hours.
 Also, the questions are scored zero (0) if incorrect or not-answered, and one (1) if correct.
-There is no penalty for incorrect answers, so it is best not to leave a blank question: guess if you do not know the answer.
+There is no penalty for incorrect answers, so it is best not to leave a blank question: guess if you are not sure about the answer.

 NOTE: The official NPPE exam marks only 100 out of the 110 questions as 10 of them are included only to be tested for use in future versions of the NPPE exam.
 However, since WPE Studio provides feedback on all 110 questions, it took the practical approach to mark all of them, so your score will reflect your performance on all the questions without exception.

-No, all questions in one exam of a series are different from the questions on the other exams of the same series, i.e., no question is repeated, though there may be questions that test the same concept in different exams and the theoretical explanations may be similar.
+No. All questions in one practice exam are different from the questions on the other exams, i.e., no question is repeated.
+Note however that there may be questions that test the same concept in different exams in a different way and the theoretical explanations may be similar.

-No, the three exams of either series are equivalent in content, depth, and difficulty.
-However, as explained above, all the questions in different exams of a series are different.
+No. Our three exams are equivalent in content, depth, and difficulty.
+Nevertheless, as explained above, all the questions in different exams are different.

-If your objective is to master the concepts of the NPPE, rather than just pass the NPPE exam, the best strategy would be to read the book "Engineering & Geoscience NPPE - Law and Ethics" published by WPE Studio and try at least two full-length practice exams or the three of either series for best results.
+If your objective is to master the concepts of the NPPE, rather than just pass the NPPE exam, the best strategy would be to study the short but comprehensive book "Engineering & Geoscience NPPE: Law and Ethics" published by WPE Studio and try at least two of our full-length practice exams or the three, for best results.
 The book and the practice exams are designed to work together and reinforce each other.
 If you do it this way, passing the NPPE will just be a byproduct.

-Since you will be a Professional Engineer or Geoscientist, this is the most rational approach towards the NPPE exam as during your professional career you will need a good command of these concepts and the objective of WPE Studio is exactly that: to help you master these concepts.
+Since you will be a Professional Engineer or Geoscientist, this is the most rational approach towards the NPPE exam as during your professional career you will need a good command of these concepts and the main objective of WPE Studio is exactly that: to help you master them.

-The time you will need to master those concepts will amount to the time it takes you to read a 240 pages book, plus the time you would need to take and review the two or three full-length practice examinations.
+If you follow our strategy, the time you will need to master those concepts will amount to the time it takes you to study (not just read) a 240 pages book, plus the time you would need to take and review the two or three full-length practice examinations.

-Yes, you do.
+Yes, you can.
 When you start an exam, the software will prompt you to choose between two options: the default "Timer" or the alternative "Practice Mode."

 If you chose the "Timer" option, the software will simulate exam conditions.
 This means that the exam will be timed and will end and automatically be submitted for marking at the exact duration set for the exam unless you submit it before the set duration.